 In an exclusive distribution agreement, the supplier agrees to sell its products only to one distributor for resale in a particular territory.
-This Practice Note addresses the implications for exclusive distribution agreements under EU and UK competition law, including assessment under Article 101 TFEU, the Vertical Restraints Block Exemption and the Commission’s Guidelines on Vertical Restraints.
+This Practice Note addresses the implications for exclusive distribution agreements under EU competition law, including assessment under Article 101 TFEU, the Vertical Restraints Block Exemption and the Commission’s Guidelines on Vertical Restraints.

 Controversial issues can arise where competition law is applied to business activities relating to intellectual property rights (IPRs).
 This Practice Note charts some of the emerging themes in relation to the interaction between competition law and IPRs.
 This Practice Note also outlines potential competition issues relating to business practices such as standard setting and patent pools, ‘pay for delay’ deals and licensing of IPRs.